solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ![This image demonstrates the control plane for Azure Database for MySQL.]

-## Azure Database for MySQL deployment modes
+## Azure Database for MySQL deployment options

-Azure provides both *Single Server* and *Flexible Deployment* modes.
+Azure Database for MySQL provides two options for deployment: Single Server and Flexible Server.
 Below is a summary of these offerings.
 For a more comprehensive comparison table, please consult the article [Choose the right MySQL Server option in Azure].

 ### Flexible Server